minettebrink/image-to-video/tutorial.md

 # Step-by-step Guide to Build a Image-to-Video Generator App

-This is guide on how to deploy the model and how it was build.
+This guide is how to deploy the model and how it was built.

 ## Getting Started